 Chem-Film, sometimes called Alodine or Iridite, is a chemical conversion coating that is used to essentially passivate aluminum.
 It protects aluminum from corrosion and serves as a base for organic (paint) coatings while leaving the part dimensions unchanged.

-Chem-Film is applied by dipping, spraying or brushing.
+Chem-Film is applied by dipping, spraying, or brushing.
 It is sometimes applied alongside Type II Anodizing and can be used to repair minor damage to anodized surfaces.
 The resultant coating is dependent on the aluminum condition.
-Chem-Film is generally not intended for decorative use, and has very little abrasion resistance.
+Chem-Film is generally not intended for decorative use and has very little abrasion resistance.

 Dow 7 is a good choice for both new and overhauled parts that have dissimilar materials such as inserts, or where conditions will tolerate a less robust and less costly alternative to Dow 17 anodizing.
 It makes an excellent paint base and provides the best corrosion protection of the available chemical coatings for magnesium.

-To learn more about our Chem-Film (chemical conversion) & Dow 7 services contact sales at (602) 288‐6190 or visit our operation located at
+To learn more about our Chem-Film Aluminum Coating & Dow 7 services, contact sales at (602) 288‐6190 or visit our operation located at